s1060046/kegg_genes_to_R/README.md

 # kegg_genes_to_R
 Generating lists of genes in Kegg pathway for R

-Python script takes Kegg pathway identifier (e.g. mmu04071) and generates a text file with all the Kegg genes from that pathway. attach_gene_name function in R script uses input from the text file and converts it into external gene names for downstream analysis in R.
+Python script takes Kegg pathway identifier (e.g. mmu04071) and generates a text file with all the Kegg genes from that pathway. attach_gene_name_kegg function in R script uses input from the text file and converts it into external gene names for downstream analysis in R.

 ## Python script